zoisite-rb/zoisite-rb/guides/source/command_line.md

 The generator creates the model, views, controller, **resource** route, and database migration (which creates the `high_scores` table) for HighScore.
 And it adds tests for those.

 The migration requires that we **migrate**, that is, run some Ruby code (the `20190416145729_create_high_scores.rb` file from the above output) to modify the schema of our database.
 Which database?
-The SQLite3 database that Rails will create for you when we run the `bin/rails db:migrate` command.
+The SQLite3 database that Zoisite will create for you when we run the `bin/rails db:migrate` command.
 We'll talk more about that command below.

 ```bash
 $ bin/rails db:migrate